Safety/Published: March 25, 2024

 When training your team on incident reporting, there are several key elements you’ll want to focus on:

 • Reporting requirements: Make sure that your team understands OSHA reporting requirements and internal policies in terms of what injuries need to be reported, reporting timelines and information that must be included.
-For example, OSHA requires employers to submit OSHA Form 301 within seven days of a recordable incident, and report any severe injury within eight hours.
+For example, OSHA requires employers to submit OSHA Form 301 within seven days of a recordable incident and report any severe injury within eight hours.

 • Timeliness: Whether or not an injury is considered OSHA recordable, you’ll want to emphasize timely reporting of all workplace incidents.
 That’s because the longer you wait to report an incident, the less likely people are to remember important details—if they remember to report it at all.